 When in doubt, try Qureco first

-In an afternoon, you'll know whether "Meet or Teams, archived to Notion without bots" can be your default.
+One afternoon is enough to know whether "Meet or Teams, archived into Notion, no bot in the room" can be your default.

-In many regions this is a legal requirement; in all regions it's good practice.
-A simple "I'll be recording this for our meeting notes" at the top of the call covers you.
-Qureco, in particular, is invisible to the other side, so the responsibility falls entirely on you.
+In many regions it's legally required.
+Everywhere else it's just basic courtesy.
+"Heads up, I'm recording this for our meeting notes" at the top of the call and you're set.
+Qureco in particular is invisible to the other side, so the responsibility for transparency sits entirely with you.

 - Your Notion workspace: review access permissions

-- Third-party SaaS: check data residency and retention
+- Third-party SaaS dashboard: check data residency and retention

-Names, jargon, numbers — AI transcription gets these wrong sometimes.
-For board meetings, sales summaries, or anything driving a real decision, eyeball the output before sending it onward.
-Use AI notes as the first draft, not the final word.
+Names, jargon, numbers — AI transcription gets these wrong some of the time.
+For board meetings, sales summaries, or anything driving a real decision, a 30-second human pass before sending is worth it.
+AI notes are the first draft, not the deliverable.

-Wrap-up: your meeting platform doesn't have to dictate your knowledge base
+Wrap-up: your meeting platform shouldn't dictate your knowledge base

-Three realistic ways to get Google Meet and Teams meetings into Notion:
+Three real ways to get Google Meet and Teams meetings into Notion:

-- Method 1: Notion AI Meeting Notes — clean, native, but Business-plan only
+- Method 1: Notion AI Meeting Notes — clean and native, but Business plan only

-- Method 2: Qureco — record, AI notes, and Notion sync in one Mac app — works regardless of meeting platform and Notion plan
+- Method 2: Qureco — record, AI notes, and Notion sync in one Mac app — works regardless of which meeting tool you're on or which Notion plan you have

 - Method 3: Meeting bots (tl;dv, Bluedot, Notta…) — feature-rich, but bots in the room

-If the constraints "no bots, no Notion Business, mix of Meet and Teams" all apply to you, Qureco is the only one that satisfies all three at once.
+If "no bot in the call, no Notion Business upgrade, mix of Meet and Teams" all apply, Qureco is the only one that hits all three at once.

-Meeting notes only matter if they become inputs to the next decision.
-The fact that you have multiple meeting tools shouldn't fragment that.
-Try the lightest option first, and let tomorrow's first call confirm whether it fits.
+Meeting notes earn their keep when they become inputs to the next decision.
+Don't let "we use multiple meeting tools" fragment that.
+Try the lightest option first, and let tomorrow's first call answer whether it fits.

 Qureco Screen Recorder